zblz/naima/docs/MCMC.rst

-This NLL function is passed onto the `emcee.EnsembleSampler`, and the MCMC run is started. `emcee <http://dan.iel.fm/emcee/current/>`_ uses an affine-invariant MCMC sampler (`Goodman & Weare (2010)
+This NLL function is passed onto the `emcee.EnsembleSampler`, and the MCMC run is started. `emcee <http://dan.iel.fm/emcee/current/>`_ uses an affine-invariant MCMC sampler (`Goodman & Weare 2010
 <http://msp.org/camcos/2010/5-1/p04.xhtml>`_) that has the advantage of being
-able to sample complex parameter spaces without any sampling.
+able to sample complex parameter spaces without any tuning required.
 In addition, having multiple simultaneous *walkers* improves the efficiency of the sampling and reduces the number of computationally-expensive likelihood calls required.

 The sampler works best by using as many samplers as possible, and starting them in a compact ball around the best fitting parameter values.
 After a *burn-in*